redhat-iot/rhte-2019/example2/README.md

 ### IoT project

-The first component to deploy is the IoT project, you can do this by executing:
+The first component to deploy is the IoT project.

+Before creating the resources, you will need to adapt the file `010-iot/030-MessagingUser-consumer.yaml` and change the address names, as they do contain the IoT tenant name.
+Replace `IOT_TENANT` with the actual tenant name (`<namespace>.iot`).

     oc apply -f 010-iot